sqaxomonophonen/cross-stub/README.md

 # Stub for gamedev cross development

-Goal is to ease development simultaneously for Linux, win32 and Mac OS X. mingw32 is used to build Windows executables.
+Goal is to ease simultaneously developmentfor Linux, Win32 and Mac OS X. mingw32 is used to build Windows executables.

 It's not meant to be used as a library, but as copy-pastable code to get you started quickly.